Hisma/cline-rules-workflows/README.md

 ## Support

 - **Documentation Issues** - Check the docs/ folder for detailed guidance
-- **Template Questions** - Review template files and their comments
 - **MCP Setup** - See [official Cline MCP documentation](https://docs.cline.bot/mcp/configuring-mcp-servers)
-- **Community** - Share your successful patterns and improvements

-## Contributing

-This repository provides a foundation for Cline customization.
-Feel free to:

-- Adapt templates for your needs
-- Share successful patterns
-- Contribute improvements
-- Create new project type templates

 ---